Tannenberg Memorial: Pomp

 The re-interment of the Generalfeldmarschall was marked by much pomp and ceremony by the Hitler administration, who declared that the upkeep of the memorial would thenceforth be carried out at government expense.
 The sarcophagus was draped in the German War Flag for the ceremony, at which Adolf Hitler performed the rededication.
 The Masuria region, where the memorial was built, was going through an economic resurgence at that time and nationalistic spirit was running high.
 This, and the ceremony of re-interment, caused one newspaper to claim "a glorious return of the Teutonic Order".
-From 1936-1939 a travelling exhibition about Masuria, but centred on the Tannenberg battle and memorial, toured Germany.
+From 1936–1939 a travelling exhibition about Masuria, but centred on the Tannenberg battle and memorial, toured Germany.
 The Baedecker guide of 1936 described the Tannenberg Memorial "Where President Hindenburg rests beside his fallen comrades" as "a place of national pilgrimage".

-Plans were drawn up to install busts of the commanders and politicians involved in the Polish campaign with tablets inscribed with the Führer's speeches and a full-length statue of Adolf Hitler, but these never came about.
+Plans were drawn up to install busts of the commanders and politicians involved in the Polish campaign with tablets inscribed with the Führers speeches and a full-length statue of Adolf Hitler, but these never came about.
 At least one other commemoration was cancelled after the signing of the Anglo-Polish military alliance on 25 August 1939.
 The last state ceremonies held at the memorial were of two generals killed in the July Plot of 1944.

 Hindenburg's disinterment and partial demolition of the memorial

-In January 1945, as Soviet forces advanced into East Prussia, Hitler ordered the lead coffins of Hindenburg and his wife to be disinterred and along with some of the regimental standards in the tomb, removed to safety.
+In January 1945, as Soviet forces advanced into East Prussia, Hitler ordered that the lead coffins of Hindenburg and his wife be disinterred and along with some of the regimental standards in the tomb, removed to safety.
 They were first moved to a bunker just outside Berlin, then to a salt mine near the village of Bernterode, Thuringia (in north central Germany), along with the remains of both Kaiser Wilhelm I and King Frederick II of Prussia (Frederick the Great).
 The four coffins were hastily marked to indicate their contents using red crayon, and interred behind a 6 ft masonry wall in a deep recess of the 14 mi mine complex, 1800 ft underground.
 The coffins were discovered by U.S. Army Ordnance troops on 27 April 1945, and were moved to the basement of the heavily guarded Marburg Castle in Marburg an der Lahn, Germany.
 In August 1946, 20 months after being removed from the Tannenberg Memorial, Hindenburg and his wife were finally laid to rest by the American army at St. Elizabeth's, the church of his Teutonic ancestors in Marburg, where they remain today.

 On 21 January 1945, withdrawing German forces planted demolition charges inside the entrance tower and the tower previously housing von Hindenburg's coffin, causing both towers to collapse.
-On 22 January Germans demolished more of the construction with a further 30 tonnes of explosives.
-After the war more destruction was caused by looting of bronze and metal from the structure, and even stones and bricks were taken to help with the rebuilding of Olsztynek.
+On 22 January Germans demolished more of the construction with a further 30 tons of explosives.